apache/doris/docs/en/administrator-guide/colocation-join.md

 ### Duplicate Equilibrium

 Doris will try to distribute the fragments of the Collocation table evenly across all BE nodes.
 For the replica balancing of common tables, the granularity is single replica, that is to say, it is enough to find BE nodes with lower load for each replica alone.
 The equilibrium of the Colocation table is at the Bucket level, where all replicas within a Bucket migrate together.
-We adopt a simple equalization algorithm, which distributes Buckets Sequnce evenly on all BEs, regardless of the actual size of the replicas, but only according to the number of replicas.
+We adopt a simple equalization algorithm, which distributes Buckets Sequence evenly on all BEs, regardless of the actual size of the replicas, but only according to the number of replicas.
 Specific algorithms can be referred to the code annotations in `ColocateTableBalancer.java`.

 > Note 1: Current Colocation replica balancing and repair algorithms may not work well for heterogeneous deployed Oris clusters.
 The so-called heterogeneous deployment, that is, the BE node's disk capacity, number, disk type (SSD and HDD) is inconsistent.
 In the case of heterogeneous deployment, small BE nodes and large BE nodes may store the same number of replicas.
 >